Gold – An Investor’s Safe Haven During Market Declines

 There will be sectors that plummet, some stocks will fall to zero, while others will thrive, like the opportunity today — we may even see another bounce in the market before shares fall off the cliff.

 But that’s exactly why I’m not recommending a typical blue-chip U.S. stock.
 Instead, we are going to go into one of the only safe havens during a market meltdown: gold.

-A Safe Haven From the Coming Market Meltdown
+A Safe Haven From Market Meltdowns

 Gold is a commodity that has no industrial uses.
 It doesn’t generate any sort of yield.
 It’s the type of asset you buy just to store in a vault.
 Yet it’s one of the only assets that holds its value when the markets take a whopping.

 Take a look at this chart to see what I mean:

 As you can tell, gold was a clear outperformer from 2007 through 2009.
 The price of gold climbed roughly 70%, while the broader market, as indicated by the S&P 500, tumbled as much as 50%.

 That’s a stark difference; one that’s worth paying attention to as we approach what I believe will be another significant market pullback.

 If the market crashes due to one of any number of possibilities — we enter a recession, the global asset bubble pops or the Fed tightens too quickly — I am certain we would see a similar reaction in gold, because as I mentioned above, gold doesn’t offer much.
 But it does provide a store of value and acts as a safe haven during a market meltdown.

 When volatility spikes like it did in 2008, investors flock to something relatively safe.
 Bonds do well during this time too, but gold offers a higher upside reward.